chelseadoeleman/weekly-nerd-1819/Article3/Frameworks.md

 # Frameworks: Vue VS React

 In the final weeks of the minor web development you will get a project assigned to you, which you could choose to do individually or as a group project.
 As a group we decided to work with typescript and React as framework.
 One of us already works in the work field using these two together.
 The company I followed an internship with used the same combination.
 So there is already some experience there.
 The company that introduced the project to us personally use Vue as a framework with typescript.
-So why would you choose react and why would you choose to combine it with typescript?
+So why would you choose React to set up this project?

 ## What is a framework?